ELS-RD/kernl/docs/contribution-guide/contributing.md

 - **Submit ideas**: You can also submit ideas for new features, new models to optimize, etc.
 - **UI/UX design**: User Experience is also essential, among other things to make kernl.ai even more accessible.
 You can contribute to it!

-Of course, and we count on you, you can help spread the word and share the project to improve its visibility.
+Of course, you can help spread the word and share the project to improve its visibility.

 ## Things to know before contributing